gary003/rest_api_nodejs_typescript/README.md

 ## Prerequisites

-- Having docker & docker-compose installed
+- Having docker(v27+) & docker-compose(v2.20) installed

+  !!
+If your user is not in the sudoers group, you might need to do some steps with sudo !!

 ## Git Installation

-- Clone the project :
+- Clone the project
   `git clone https://github.com/gary003/rest_api_nodejs_typescript.git`

-- Go into the project directory:
+- Go into the project directory
   `cd rest_api_nodejs_typescript`

-- Install the dependences:
+- Install the dependences
   `npm install`

 ## Start API

 - Launch the app & DB (mysql)
-  `docker-compose up`
+  `(sudo) docker-compose up`

 - OpenAPI (swagger)
-  `localhost:8080/apiDoc`
+  Copy this url in a browser (adapt the port if needed) `localhost:8080/apiDoc`

+## Tests + Coverage

+- Launch global tests
+  `(sudo) npm run test`

 ## Developer